nicrodriguezval/vc/docs/md/docs/workshops/rendering/rasterization.md

 These are what we'll call the *edge functions* for every single edge on the triangle, where [F_{01}(p) + F_{12}(p) + F_{20}(p) = F_{01}(v_2) = F_{12}(v_0) = F_{20}(v_1) = 2\triangle{(v_0, v_1, v_2)}](:Formula).

-Already having knowledge about the *edge functions* we can define [\lambda](:Formula) as a normalized version of the barycentric coordinates with their sum always being 1:
+Already having knowledge about the *edge functions* we can define [\lambda](:Formula) as a normalized version of the barycentric coordinates:

 > :Formula align=center
 >